 Skip to content

-Audit trail: a mandatory summary of AML actions
+Audit trail: a summary of AML actions

 An audit trail is an administrative summary of who did what, when.
 Useful for yourself and during a supervisor's visit.